MitchellTesla/Ethereum_2.0/README.md

 </p>

 # Check 'Projects' for more information on the ETH 2.0 protocol.
-Reference: DevLab3 repo for libraries of Solidity smart-contracts and reference guides
+Reference: DevLab3 repo for more libraries of Solidity smart-contracts and reference docs.

 # MIT License